 Bodybuilders are one end of the extreme, but what’s on the other end isn’t much better.

 You’ve probably heard a lot about being skinny fat.
 Skinny fat people look skinny but flabby: not toned and with no definition to their body at all.

 Someone who is “skinny fat” is someone who looks skinny and has a “normal weight” according to the BMI but internally shares many characteristics with someone who is obese.

 Normal weight, but obese?
 How is that possible?
 Skinny fat is actually a popular term for a real medical condition called sarcopenic obesity.
 Someone who is sarcopenic obese has very low levels of skeletal muscle mass for someone of their weight.
 They have body composition profiles that look like this:

 Notice the large difference between the lengths of the bars showing Skeletal Muscle Mass.
 It’s the complete inverse of the bodybuilder’s composition that we saw above.
 Far from being close to essential fat, this person’s body fat percentage is 35%, 7% over what is considered healthy for women.

 How do people become skinny fat?
-One “popular” way to become skinny fat is actually something a lot of people believe to be “good fitness advice” for losing fat: cut calories and do tons of cardio without a focus on protein and muscle development.
+One “popular” way to become skinny fat is actually something a lot of people believe to be “good fitness advice” for losing fat: cut calories and do tons of cardio without a focus on nutrition or muscle development.
 If this sounds like your workout strategy, you could be sabotaging yourself by breaking down your muscles.

 By avoiding proper nutrition and muscle development, you will get no closer to achieving a toned look.
-But unlike being a bulky bodybuilder, on this end of the spectrum, you’ll be flabby and skinny fat.
+You’ll probably be flabby and skinny fat.